Planet Formation Research Team at MSSL/UCL

 Jingy Ping (she/her), University of Leuven (Belgium) Mar.
 2025 - Apr.
 2026

 Jingyi master's project focuses on performing gas evolution models including mild photoevaporation of the disks in UpperSco, to understand the disk fraction expected a different times of evolution, the gas disk masses and sizes; and the comparison with observations.
 For this, Jingyi is performing a population syntheis analysis using the publicly available code Dustpy.
+Jingyi has submitted her first paper to A&A.

 Andrew Allan (he/his), Oct.
 2023 - Aug.
 2024